Skip navigation

 The song was released alongside a powerful music video directed by Nyikina Warrwa and Wangkumara Barkindji filmmaker Marlikka Perdrisat that included media coverage of natural disasters and impotent political leaders contrasted with the energetic worldwide climate rallies.

-With lyrics like, “We’re gonna run through the streets tonight, we’re gonna run to the riot, we are the youth,” the song creatively articulates the anger, frustration and disappointment of those working to solve the climate crisis, and also offers a place of safety and collective hope.
+With lyrics like, “We’re gonna run through the streets tonight, we’re gonna run to the riot, we are the youth,” the song creatively articulates the anger, frustration, and disappointment of those working to solve the climate crisis, and also offers a place of safety and collective hope for the future.
+It’s a brilliant example of an artist using their stage to call for action.

 WHAT IT LOOKS LIKE